Intent-based marketing: What it is and the best techniques to maximize conversions

 While intent-based marketing is most effective at the consideration stage, you can use it at any stage of the marketing funnel.

 For example, at the top of the funnel, a user might search for general information about depression, such as its causes and symptoms.
-You can leverage intent-based marketing to guide this user further down the funnel by offering relevant content that answers their questions and naturally leads them to the next step in their journey.
+You can leverage intent-based marketing to guide this user further down the funnel by offering relevant content that answers their questions and naturally leads them to the next stage in their journey.

 How to leverage intent-based marketing for your business